stefan-hesse/test-repository/web-console-ui-translations/UI_TRANSLATIONS_README.md

 3. Click **Translate Web Console UI** in the left sidebar
 4. Click **Run workflow** → **Run workflow**

-### Important: clearing the cache

-GitHub Actions only commits files that have changed.
-If the translations are identical to what is already in `dist/`, nothing gets committed.
-This can happen when only `translate.py` was updated (not `en.json`).
+### Forcing a full re-translation

+Normally the script only translates changed keys.
+To force a complete re-translation of all strings (e.g. after a major script update):

-**To force a fresh run:** delete `dist/it.json`, `dist/de.json`, and `dist/translations.xlsx` from the `dist/` folder, commit the deletion, push, then trigger the workflow manually.
+Delete `dist/en-prev.json` from the `dist/` folder in Finder, commit the deletion in GitHub Desktop, push, then trigger the workflow manually.
+Without `en-prev.json` the script treats all keys as new and translates everything from scratch.

+---

+## Making manual corrections

+You can edit `dist/it.json` or `dist/de.json` directly in a text editor to fix any translation.
+Your edits will be preserved on future runs as long as the corresponding English key has not changed in `en.json`.

+**Workflow:**
+1. Open `dist/de.json` or `dist/it.json` in a text editor
+2. Find the key and correct the value
+3. Save, commit and push in GitHub Desktop

+The next time the workflow runs, your correction will be kept — only keys with new or changed English values will be re-translated by DeepL.

 ---